mathieucarbou/YaSolR/docs/index.md

 - `Bypass Automatic Control` / `Manual Control`: Automatically force a heating as needed based on days, hours, temperature range, or control it manually
 - `Dimmer Automatic Control` / `Manual Control`: Automatically send the grid excess to the resistive load through the dimmer (or manually control the dimmer yourself if disabled)
-- `Independent or Sequential Outputs with Grid Excess Sharing`: Outputs are sequential by default (second output activated after first one at 100%).
+- `Excess Power Limiter (W)` for Independent or Sequential Outputs: Outputs are sequential by default (second output activated after first one at 100%).
   **Independent outputs are also supported** thanks to the sharing feature to split the excess between outputs.
-  This feature is available in `Dimmer Automatic Control` mode.
 - `Dimmer Duty Limiter`: Set a limit to the dimmer power to avoid routing too much power
 - `Dimmer Temperature Limiter`: Set a limit to the dimmer to stop it when a temperature is reached.
 This temperature can be different than the temperature used in auto bypass mode.
 - `Statistics`: Harmonic information, power factor, energy, routed power, etc